Moothon: Plot

-In the flashback, Bhai lives in his islands as Akbar.
-He lives in Lakshwadweep and is a performer of the Muslim ritual Kuthu Ratheeb, along with Moosa.
-They are professional ritual dancers.
-During a performance, he makes eye contact with a young man named Ameer, who had just returned from Bombay.
-Ameer is Aamina's brother.
+In a flashback, Bhai lives in Lakshwadweep as Akbar and is a performer of the Muslim ritual Kuthu Ratheeb, along with Moosa.
+They are professional ritual dancers and during one such performance, he made eye contact with a young man named Ameer, who had just returned from Bombay.
+Ameer was Aamina's brother.
 Aamina is close with Akbar's family.
-Ameer is a mute, and he had learnt sign language from Bombay, though only Akbar happens to understand it at least partly.
-Ameer is romantically interested in Akbar, however, Akbar is at first ambivalent about expressing his feelings.
-Ameer invites Akbar to his home when Aamina and her mother are away.
-Akbar goes to Ameer that night.
-Their relationship upsets Akbar's family, Moosa beats and warns Ameer to stay away from Akbar.
-Ameer gets engaged, but he wants to leave the island with Akbar and settle in Mumbai.
-But Akbar initially disapproves of the plan leaving Ameer, who commits suicide.
+Ameer was a mute and had learnt sign language from Bombay, though only Akbar happens to understand it at least partly.
+Ameer was romantically interested in Akbar, however, Akbar was at first, ambivalent about expressing his feelings.
+Ameer invited Akbar to his home when Aamina and her mother were away.
+Akbar went to meet Ameer that night.
+Their relationship upset Akbar's family; Moosa beat up and warned Ameer to stay away from Akbar.
+Ameer got engaged to a woman, but he wanted to leave the island with Akbar and settle in Bombay.
+Akbar disapproved of the plan, leading Ameer to commit suicide.

-At present, Akbar, knowing that his boss is looking for her, approaches Aamina, who now works as cabaret dancer in Mumbai.
+In the present, Akbar, knowing that his boss is looking to punish Mulla for dropping the package, approaches Aamina, who now works as a cabaret dancer in Mumbai.
 Akbar asks her to take care of Mulla, but she refuses.
-So he leaves Mulla to his transgender friend Lateef.
-The don threatens to kill Akbar and his assistant Salim, if he did not receive the money lost for the dropped package.
+So he leaves Mulla under the care of his transgender friend, Lateef.
+The don threatens to kill Akbar and Salim, if he does not receive the money lost for the dropped package.
 But Akbar claims a bigger assignment to pay the debt.
-He is assigned with 20 other thugs to transfer a huge amount of money to a middleman, but fails to do so as he is ambushed by another gang in a car chase, due to backstabbing by a gang member.
-Mulla runs away from Lateef, who tells her to dress as a girl, and goes back to Bhai's shelter only to realise that Bhai has been caught by the police.
+He is assigned with 20 other thugs to transfer a huge amount of money to a middleman, but fails to do so as he is ambushed by another gang in a car chase, after being backstabbed by a gang member.
+Mulla runs away from Lateef, who tells her to accept who she is and dress appropriately.
+She goes back to Akbar's base only to realise that he has been caught by the police.

-Salim uses this opportunity to sell the girl.
-Lateef gets Akbar out of jail, and upon release, he beats up Salim asking Mulla's whereabouts.
-Salim takes Akbar to the place where he sold the girl, and Akbar is shocked on seeing something and gets shot at the same instance.
-Later the boy from the street who woos Mulla knocks on the door of a brothel, and Mulla opens the door with long hair and girly clothes and a smile.
+Salim uses this opportunity to sell her.
+Lateef bails Akbar out of jail, and upon release, he comes to know that Mulla has been sold.
+He beats up Salim asking for her whereabouts.
+He takes Akbar to the place where he sold her, where Akbar is shocked on seeing something and gets shot at the same time.
+Later, the boy from the street who wooed Mulla knocks on the door of a brothel room, only for Mulla to open the door with long hair, wearing women's clothing and a smile.